 Jesus described how to encounter life with God’s truth.

-1. Study God’s Word (“has my commands”):
+1. Engage God’s Word (“has my commands”):

-4. Experience God’s Word (“will be loved…I will love…”):
+4. Experience God’s Word (“will be loved…I will love…show myself to him”):

 Knowledge is designed by God to be personal.
 “Adam knew Eve…” (Genesis 4:1 NASB) and they conceived.
 This particular “knowing” was an intensely personal act, birthing life!
 True knowing is open, expressive, uncovered intimacy, nothing hidden before God.
 The sin in Genesis 3 was not in knowing.
 Adam and Eve gathered knowledge separate from an interdependent relationship with God.